MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.150.md

 (ii) At any time after the acreage reporting date, we will assign the basic unit structure for all acreage of the crop in the county.

-(c) In addition to, or instead of, establishing optional units as provided in section 34(c) in the Basic Provisions, a separate optional unit may be established for each bean type (designated in actuarial documents and including any type insured by written agreement).
+(c) In addition to, or instead of, establishing optional units as provided in section 34(c) of the Basic Provisions, a separate optional unit may be established for each bean type (designated in actuarial documents and including any type insured by written agreement).

 (d) Contract seed beans may qualify for a separate enterprise or optional unit only if the seed bean processor contract specifies the number of acres under contract and contract seed beans are listed as a separate type in the actuarial documents.
 Contract seed beans produced under a seed bean processor contract that specifies only an amount of production are not eligible for a separate enterprise or optional unit.

-3. Insurance Guarantees, Coverage Levels, and Prices for Determining Indemnities
+3. Insurance Guarantees, Coverage Levels, and Prices

-(a) In addition to the requirements of section 3(b) of the Basic Provisions (§ 457.8), you may select only one price election for all the dry beans in the county insured under this policy unless the Special Provisions provide different price elections by type, in which case you may select one price election for each dry bean type designated in the Special Provisions.
+(a) In addition to the requirements of section 3(b) of the Basic Provisions, you may select only one price election for all the dry beans in the county insured under this policy unless the actuarial documents provide different price elections by type, in which case you may select one price election for each dry bean type designated in the actuarial documents.
 The price elections you choose for each type are not required to have the same percentage relationship to the maximum price offered by us for each type.
 For example, if you choose 100 percent of the maximum price election for one type, you may also choose 75 percent of the maximum price election for another type.

 (b) For contract seed beans only, the dollar amount of insurance is obtained by multiplying the production guarantee per acre for each variety in the unit by the insured acreage of that variety, times the applicable base price, and times the price election percentage you selected.
 The total of these results will be the amount of insurance for contract seed beans in the unit.